company-mode/company-quickhelp/README.md

 If you hit `M-x customize-group <RET> company-quickhelp <RET>` you'll find a few variables you can diddle.
+For instance, you can change the help popup text background and foreground colors.

 You might also want to put this in your `init.el`: